Nikolai9223/BrightnessHotKey/README.md

 # BrightnessHotKey
 Binding alt+function buttons to change screen brightness

+!!
+ONLY DOWNLOAD AND RUN .EXE FILES UNLESS YOU WANT TO CHANGE THE CODEING !!

 # In versions 1 (ahk & exe):
 brightness up = alt + f10